ansys/pypim/doc/source/integration_guide.rst

        if self.instance is not None:
            self.instance.delete()

-Note that it is the responsability of the PIM to clean-up any resource and process associated with the product.
+Note that it is the responsibility of the PIM to clean-up any resource and process associated with the product.
 It's however fine to double down with any relevant product specific clean-up.